Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 }

 for (n in obj) {
   console.log("value", n);      //  prints "value 2, value 4, value 1st, value 3rd".
 Note random order.
 }

 // forEach has a lot of functionality.
-Basic example:
+Also see array.some(), array.every() etc. Basic example:

 function funky(value) {
     console.log(value);